cloudforet-io/api-doc/content/en/monitoring/plugin/Webhook.md

 ### verify

-desc: Initializes a specific Webhook.
+Initializes a specific Webhook.
 During initialization, the Webhook information to be passed to the Webhook user is delivered as `metadata`.
 Webhook information includes its name and version.